 GAMUT: Gradients Along Mountain to Urban Transitions

-iUTAH is broadly recognized for our well-established network of environmental observatories in the state.
-GAMUT or ‘Gradients Along Mountain to Urban Transitions,’ is a network of 42 aquatic and climate sensor stations measuring and recording climate, hydrology, and water quality along the Wasatch Front for five years.
+iUTAH EPSCoR was broadly recognized for its well-established network of environmental observatories in the state.
+GAMUT or ‘Gradients Along Mountain to Urban Transitions,’ a network of 42 aquatic and climate sensor stations measured and recorded climate, hydrology, and water quality along the Wasatch Front for over five years.
 View the GAMUT Fact Sheet.

 Cyberinfrastructure for GAMUT

-A key component of the iUTAH GAMUT network is its cyberinfrastructure, which includes computing systems, data storage and retrieval systems, and visualization environments.
-The human component of this network involves technically trained individuals who are skilled at linking software and computing resources to environmental data to improve research capacity.
+A key component of the iUTAH GAMUT network was its cyberinfrastructure, which included computing systems, data storage and retrieval systems, and visualization environments.
+The human component of this network involved technically trained individuals skilled at linking software and computing resources to environmental data to improve research capacity.

 GAMUT Data Access

-Once GAMUT’s ecological sensors log and transmit data, the information is stored in databases and made available via various mechanisms, including an open access web-based tool for exploring and accessing GAMUT data.
-GAMUT data are monitored at 15-minute intervals and can be downloaded and/or visualized online and are archived and can also be accessed via HydroShare, an online data repository.
+Once GAMUT’s ecological sensors logged and transmitted data, the information stored in databases was made available via various mechanisms, including an open access web-based tool for exploring and accessing GAMUT data.
+GAMUT data monitoring took place at 15-minute intervals and was downloadable and/or available for viewing online.
+Archived data can also be accessed via HydroShare, an online data repository.